* Program is not currently accepting applications.

 Out-of-Department Requirement:

-Doctoral students must take at least three courses outside the department.
+Doctoral students must take at least three courses outside the Department.

 Course Assistantship Requirement:

-Doctoral students must be a course assistant for two master's-level courses, which can include HUDK 5324, the Master's Practica.
+Doctoral students must be a course assistant for two master's-level courses, which may include HUDK 5324, the Master's Practica.
 For more information, please visit the Department of Human Development located in Grace Dodge Hall, room 453.

 Certification Papers: